Sizing Up a Continuing Care Retirement Community

-Liza Kaufman Hogan is Next Avenue's Senior Editor for Partnerships.
-She is a founding writer and former senior producer for CNN.com and a former adjunct lecturer for Northwestern's Medill School of Journalism.
+Liza Kaufman Hogan is a Next Avenue senior editor.
+She is a founding writer and former senior producer for CNN.com and a former lecturer at Northwestern's Medill School of Journalism.

 Then they heard about a development going up near their Cleveland home for empty nesters like themselves.
 They could continue to live in a house; wouldn’t have to worry about a lawn or home repairs and would never need to move again.

 The development, known as a continuing care retirement community, or CCRC, offered several levels of care so they could live independently and — if and when they needed it —move to an on-site, assisted living facility or nursing home.